 As per University policy:

-here to access the Yale Travel Registration site.
+ALL STUDENTS are encouraged to REGISTER your travel in case of emergency. >>Click here to access the Yale Travel Registration site.

 See Yale's International Travel Guidlines at http://learn.yale.edu/world/travelform/index.asp

 A brief written report summarizing the results of your project, and how your funds were used is required at completion.
 Report forms will be available through the SEAS office.
 Please note that if you are traveling, you will need to submit your used airline ticket as part of your report.
 If the cost of the ticket is significantly lower than budgeted in your application, you may be asked to submit documentation showing how the surplus funds were used.
 SEAS reserves the right to audit your use of awarded funds.
 You are advised to keep a log of all expenses associated with this project, and to save receipts in case an audit is requested for any reason.